Efficient Inference for Large Vision-Language Models: Bottlenecks, Techniques, and Prospects¶

 Loss & Training¶

-As a survey paper, no specific training procedure is introduced.
-Four frontier directions are outlined: (1) mixed compression guided by functional-unit sensitivity; (2) modality-aware decoding with relaxed verification; (3) progressive state management for streaming continuity; and (4) hardware–algorithm co-design for stage-decoupled serving.
+As a survey paper, it does not propose a specific training method but outlines four frontier directions: (1) Mixed compression based on functional unit sensitivity; (2) Modality-aware decoding with relaxed verification; (3) Progressive state management for streaming continuity; (4) Hardware-algorithm co-design for phase-decoupled services.

 Key Experimental Results¶